 I realize now we wouldn’t want to see Him just yet, not here, not now, not with these eyes.

 There will come a day when my own eyes will behold all of His glory;

 “…yet in my flesh, I shall see God; Whom I myself shall behold and whom my eyes will see… Job 19:26-27

-But until that day, I choose the God that is too big to be seen with my human eyes and instead is seen with eyes of faith.
+Until that day, I will choose the God that is too big to be seen with human eyes and instead is seen with eyes of faith.
 He is the God that does not fit in my finite mind but instead fits perfectly in my heart.

 Where is God when we are Hurting?